 If building an in-house team is beyond your budget, you can outsource the problem as a cheaper alternative.
 But you need to find freelancers, build trust, and, even then, third parties might not deliver.

 Need help with your machine learning use case?
 Book a demo with us, and see how the AI & Analytics Engine fits your needs.

 Someone needs to label data.

-- Machine learning algorithms require tons of data and, in many cases, the data needs to be labeled.
+Machine learning algorithms require tons of data and, in many cases, the data needs to be labeled.
 This process requires someone to sit down and sift through photos, for example, and mark them.
-Most companies can’t afford having their engineers clicking through photos and labeling them as “cat” or “non-cat” and choose to outsource the process.
+Most companies can’t afford to have their engineers clicking through photos and labeling them as “cat” or “non-cat” and choose to outsource the process.

 The potential effects of machine learning aren’t well-understood.

-- Machine learning has become integrated into our daily lives in ways we can only begin to become aware.
+Machine learning has become integrated into our daily lives in ways we can only begin to become aware of.
 These algorithms have consequences.
 For instance, the addictive nature of YouTube’s algorithm can lead to much more than a night of binging cat videos.

 Traditionally, taking on the task of building your own AI and ML capability is a large commitment of resources and responsibility.